 - Cramps, coming in the afternoon

 No questions asked.
-Instead, reply e-mails are usually condolences and well-wishes!
+Instead, people will reply with condolences and well-wishes.

 Where does period leave fit into this?